 4. Quantitative Data from Reports like Nielsen, Forrester, IDC, or Gartner

 Like qualitative focus groups, quantitative reports only tell part of a much larger story.
 They can give insights into price points, feature analysis, and competitive analysis, but miss qualitative feedback.
-Additionally, the data sources for market research reports can be inaccurate or outdated since they aren’t primary.
+Additionally, since these reports don’t use primary data sources, they can contain outdated or inaccurate information.

 5. A Mix of Quantitative and Qualitative Data from Consulting Companies

 Consulting firms, like Gartner, are the only traditional source that offer both qualitative and quantitative data, however, they still have drawbacks.
-One drawback is that because they are a secondary source, the data can be cherry picked or manipulated to fit an overarching narrative that pleases the client (you).
-Additionally, consulting firms usually take a select sample of sources to inform their conclusions, but the sample may not be large enough to be comprehensive or significant.
+One drawback is that these firms are secondary sources.
+As a result, they may manipulate the data to fit an overarching narrative that pleases the client (you).
+Additionally, consulting firms usually take a select sample of sources to inform their conclusions.
+This sample may not be large enough to be comprehensive or significant.

 Best practices for B2B Voice of the Customer: Large-Scale Surveys With Three Cohorts of Customers

-Despite their large scale, custom B2B customer satisfaction surveys are highly targeted and yield extremely precise information that can be highly actionable.
-Additionally, because the avenue to the customer is direct, these surveys open up the ability to do deep-dive interviews with respondents who give outlier or unique answers.
+Despite their large scale, custom B2B customer satisfaction surveys are highly targeted.
+As a result, they yield extremely precise information that can be highly actionable.
+Additionally, because the avenue to the customer is direct, these surveys enable deep-dive interviews with respondents who give outlier or unique answers.

-For instance, if a dissatisfied user cited in the survey “exorbitant prices for the quality of service,” as their reason for dissatisfaction, you could do a follow-up consultation to understand precisely what was wrong with the quality of service and why the price point didn’t align with the customer’s expectations.
+For instance, say a dissatisfied user cited in the survey dissatisfaction with “exorbitant prices for the quality of service.”
+You could do a follow-up consultation to understand precisely what was wrong with the quality of service and why the price point didn’t align with the customer’s expectations.

 The ability to garner both qualitative and quantitative feedback is crucial to gaining a complete understanding of customer sentiment.
-From this sentiment, companies can craft highly targeted sales and marketing strategies, as well as develop strategic product roadmaps that will delight customers and attract new potential customers.
+From this sentiment, companies can craft highly targeted sales and marketing strategies.
+Additionally, they can develop strategic product roadmaps that will delight customers and attract new potential customers.

 NewtonX also offers competitive benchmarking and product market fit strategy in addition to custom survey design and reporting to give companies the most relevant insights for their needs.